ouestdarq/php/README.md

 ### Passport ([laravel/passport](https://github.com/laravel/passport))

-(BACKUP reminder) If project template is being dowloaded of the first time then we'll have to run:
+(BACKUP reminder) If project template is being dowloaded for the first time then we'll have to run:

 ```
 php artisan passport:keys